semimod/DMT-core/doc/source/introduction.rst

 Read Measurement Data
 ---------------------

 First, lets import measurement data from a ``.csv``-File.
 The file has the following structure and represents typical measurement data of a bipolar transistor at 300 K in common-emitter configuration.
 At each DC operation point an AC-data at two frequencies is available.
-Pay attention to the the inconsistent naming of the columns.
+Pay attention to the inconsistent naming of the columns.
 Keeping the names of electrical quantities consistent is an issue that is handled by DMT during read-in, as will be shown next.

 .. csv-table:: Measurement data at 300 K